Scholarships help make college more affordable.

 - Enroll in at least 12 credit hours per semester

-- Scholarship recipients are responsible for all other educational expenses.
+- Recipients are responsible for all other educational expenses.

-- To qualify for scholarship funds, students must maintain continuous enrollment on a semester basis.
-Students may take only one semester off during their enrollment.
+- To qualify for scholarship or grant funds, students must maintain continuous enrollment on a semester basis.
+Students may only be under enrolled or take only one semester off during their enrollment to remain eligible for funds.

-- Students eligible for multiple special tuition rates, pricing programs or scholarships receive the one most beneficial.
+- Students eligible for multiple group tuition rates, pricing programs, scholarships or grants will receive the one most beneficial.